The trek continues to

 Today, the San Jacinto Monument—which stands taller than the Washington Monument—overlooks the historic battleground just east of the city, honoring the legendary victory that established Texas as an independent Republic in 1836.
 Plagued by mounting national debt and persistent military threats from Mexico, the Republic of Texas ultimately joined the United States in 1845 in pursuit of economic and military security.

 One of the top cultural centers in the United States, Houston's Museum District features 19 institutions clustered within walking distance.
 Highlights include the encyclopedic Museum of Fine Arts, Houston and the hugely popular Museum of Natural Science.
+The MFAH ranks among the largest art museums in the country, and the Natural Science museum's dinosaur hall and Cockrell Butterfly Center are perennial family favorites.

 Located in the heart of downtown, this 12-acre urban park completely transformed the city center when it opened in 2008.
 It serves as Houston's village green, hosting hundreds of free events each year, from outdoor movie screenings and concerts to a winter roller-skating rink.